Teaching Innovation Grants

 - The project will demonstrate sustainability beyond the funded period; this can take the form of: evidence that the materials will be adopted in future courses, intent to apply for additional grants after the EPIC award period ends, or buy-in from additional campus partners.

-- Materials developed should be useful for other faculty, and potentially demonstrate use for the broader community and public at-large.
+- Materials developed should be useful for other instructors, and potentially demonstrate use for the broader community and public at-large.

 - If required, the applicant obtains and provides proof of IRB approval/exemption or other regulatory programs: “Any research that involves either the participation of human subjects or the use of human biological specimens, medical charts, or databases with identifying information about humans is considered to be human subject research and requires review.” (see here to determine if IRB is required)

 All UCLA faculty participants who completed an EPIC Seminar in Teaching Excellence are invited to submit proposals for the Teaching Innovation Grant.
-Community college and graduate student EPIC fellows are also encouraged to apply as co-PIs in a team anchored by any humanities faculty member at UCLA who maintains full-time status and security of employment.
+Community college and graduate student EPIC fellows are also encouraged to apply as co-PIs in a team anchored by a primary PI who is a UCLA faculty member who maintains full-time status and security of employment.
 Applicants will submit a complete proposal that builds upon a theme, module, or practice that connects directly to one of the STE seminars.

-All grant proposals must include a statement from the department chair of the primary department that the applicant is housed in, confirming that the department approves of the grant submission.
+All grant proposals must include a statement from the department chair of the home department of the primary PI, confirming that the department approves of the grant submission.

-- Recipients will submit a final report that summarizes the project goals and evaluates the outcomes within 90 days of the project’s end.
+- Recipients will submit a final report that summarizes their project goals and evaluates the outcomes within 90 days of their project’s end.

-- Grantees will notify EPIC Administration of any publications or additional funding received for their project; additionally, the grantee agrees to acknowledge the program (i.e., “supported in part by EPIC’s Teaching Innovation Grant at UCLA”) in circumstances where the project is presented through academic publications and conferences.
+- Grantees will notify EPIC Administration of any publications or additional funding received for their project; additionally, grantees agree to acknowledge the program (i.e., “supported in part by the Andrew W. Mellon Foundation through EPIC’s Teaching Innovation Grant at UCLA”) in circumstances where their project is presented through academic publications and conferences.

-- All materials produced and materials purchased belong to the grant recipient at the project’s end; additionally, EPIC will receive copies of project materials to be shared and utilized by other faculty through the EPIC Learning Repository.
+- All materials produced and materials purchased belong to the grantees at their project’s end; additionally, EPIC will receive copies of project materials to be shared and utilized by other faculty through the EPIC Learning Repository.
 The EPIC coordinators recognize that materials may not be finalized or polished.

-- We request permission to contact the grantee for up to two years post-project for updates and support to use the materials, and/or to occasionally make a request for the grantee (or designated collaborative partner) to serve as a casual mentor for future recipients and to present findings at future EPIC events.
+- We request permission to contact grantees for up to two years post-project for updates and support to use the materials, and/or occasionally to make a request for grantees (or designated collaborative partners) to serve as casual mentors for future recipients and to present findings at future EPIC events.